rtCamp/snapwp/docs/query-engine.md

 # Query Engine

-## What it does

-SnapWP allows users to decouple the GraphQL client from the core query logic.
-Instead of being locked to a specific client like Apollo, users can now:
+Instead of locking you down to a specific GraphQL query libray, SnapWP uses a composable **Query Engine** to manage GraphQL queries and client context.
+It allows you to use your favorite GraphQL client library while providing a consistent API for fetching data.

+Users can:

 -   Use a **prebuilt Query Engine** (Apollo/TanStack/etc.)
 -   **Build and plug-in** their own custom Query Engine following a simple contract.